TcMenu/IoAbstraction/README.md

 Also, this library uses [SimpleCollections](https://github.com/davetcc/SimpleCollections) within switches and a few other areas.

-## BasicIoAbstraction - easily interchange between pins, PCF8574, PCF8575, MCP23017 and shift registers.
+## BasicIoAbstraction - Arduino like interface to pins, PCF8574, PCF8575, MCP23017, AW9523 and shift registers.

-Lets you choose to use Arduino pins, shift register Input/Output, PCF8574, PCF8575, i2c and MCP23017 i2c in an inter-changable way.
+Lets you choose to use Arduino pins, shift register Input/Output, I2C PCF8574/PCF8575, AW9523, and MCP23017 in an inter-changable way.
 Use it in your sketch to treat shift registers or i2c expanders like pins.
 There's even an abstraction that can combine together Arduino pins and one or more other expander!
 See the documentation (link further up) for more details.

 If you are building a library and want it to work with either Arduino pins, shift registers or an IO expander for IO, then this library is probably a good starting point.